redFrik/udk13-Remote_control/udk150625/README.md

 then upload the [ir_receive.ino](https://github.com/redFrik/udk13-Remote_control/blob/master/udk150625/ir_receive/ir_receive.ino)

-then connect a ir-receiver (here we use Vishay TSOP34838, 38kHz) to the arduino. connect the left most pin to 5V, the middle to GND and the right most to pin11 on the arduino.
+then connect an ir-receiver (here we use Vishay TSOP34838, 38kHz) to the arduino. connect the left most pin to pin11, the middle to GND and the right most to 5V on the arduino.

 ![ir_receive](ir_receive.jpg?raw=true "ir_receive")